 Learning of these abuses lit a fire inside of James.
 For the first time in his life, he appreciated freedom.
 He felt the true beauty of America—a fighting spirit to protect Liberty.

 To honor those Americans who have served, singer songwriter James H. White wrote his debut song “Purple Heart” with Katy Mantyk.
 It’s a song about a fallen soldier.
 It speaks of sacrifice and unity.
 He produced it under his label ICONS UNITE in partnership with producer David English.
 Artists Mika Hale, Richard Woodman, and Victoria May sing backing vocals and Aleksandr Antonov plays trumpet.
-It will be released for Veteran’s Day to honor servicemen and women who provide freedom and protect Liberty.
+It was released for Veteran’s Day to honor servicemen and women who provide freedom and protect Liberty.

 James wants to thank you for joining him on this journey.
-It’s only just begun.

-Support Singer Songwriter James H. White
+Support Singer-Songwriter James H. White

 Enter the amount you wish to donate